avigewirtz/avigewirtz.github.io-/make/makefiles.md

 ```bash
 make target
 ```

-If you omit a target, `make` defaults to the first target in the makefile.
+ Where `target` is the name of the file you want to build.
+If you omit a target, `make` defaults to the first target in the Makefile.
+In our Makefile, testintmath is the first target.
+Thus, can can build it by invoking make without specifying a target:

-To build `testintmath`, we can invoke make without specifying a target and make will default to `testintmath`, since it's the first target in our Makefile:

 ```bash
 make